 Eye Condition

-A Guinea pig that's sick will develop a crusty substance around their eyes and sometimes their nasal passages, as well.
-Their eyes will also appear cloudy and dull, and may even seem sunken.
-You may also notice their eyes are inflamed and produce a discharge if your Guinea pig has conjunctivitis, which is a common illness in the species.
+A Guinea pig that's sick will develop a crusty substance around their eyes and sometimes their nasal passages.
+Their eyes will also appear cloudy and dull and may even seem sunken.
+You might also notice their eyes are inflamed and produce a discharge if your Guinea pig has conjunctivitis, which is a common illness in the species.

 Poor Coat Condition